 - Trope Co.
 Trope of the Week: Four of the individual awards have one of the partner's names ("Mastercard All-Star Team", "Gillette Best Young Player", and two for Adidas, Golden Ball — best player — and Golden Boot — top scorer).
 Plus, the "Budweiser Man of the Match" chosen in the website by fans.

-- Unknown Rival: English fans universally see Germany as their eternal rival, due to England having been knocked out of several World and European Cup tournaments by either West Germany or Germany, and twentieth-century history.
+- English fans universally see Germany as their eternal rival, due to England having been knocked out of several World and European Cup tournaments by either West Germany or Germany, and twentieth-century history.
 German fans generally don't give a crap about England - and when they do, they usually think it's funny - instead concentrating on their mutual rivalry with the Netherlands.

 - The same tends to apply between Scotland and England, with the English not remotely caring, though less so these days - Scotland haven't qualified for the World Cup since 1998.

 - Unnecessary Roughness: A few games get so violent that one of those, the 2010 final (46 fouls, 13 yellow cards and one red), illustrates that trope's page.
 Four others are known as "Battle of *".
 Brazil-Colombia in 2014 had a record 54 fouls, one giving Neymar a Game-Breaking Injury.
 And the 1982 semifinal had German goalkeeper Toni Schumacher tackling French striker Patrick Battiston so hard it caused unconsciousness, broken teeth and cracked ribs.
 And worse, the referee didn't even stop play.

 - Use Your Head: On one hand, we have head goals (the arguably most famous being Pelé's in the 1970 final).
 On the other hand, we have the infamous Zidane headbutt in the 2006 final, which got him expelled from the last game in his career.